 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can content from an RSS feed be added to posts instead of your sidebar?
-Yes, it can!
+Can content from an RSS feed be added to posts?
+It sure can!

-You can do this using plugins.
-Search inside your ’Add Plugins’ screen for RSS feed, RSS feed to post, etc.
+You can do this using WordPress plugins.
+Just search on the WordPress plugin directory for RSS Post, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for configuration instructions, or contact us if you need assistance with plugin configuration.
+Note: These plugins typically require configuration – visit the plugin sites for instructions, or contact us if you need assistance with plugin configuration.

 WPeMatico

-WPeMatico is an autoblogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you specify.
+WPeMatico is an easy to use plugin that lets you publish posts automatically from RSS/Atom feeds of your choice.

-You can manage all of your imported feeds and organize feeds according to categories and campaigns.
+You can manage all of your imported feeds and organize feeds into campaigns.

 For more details, go here: